The Sleep Onset Toolbox

 Enhancing Nighttime Sleep Through Technology and Insight

 Another innovation is circadian rhythm anchoring glasses or lamps, which ensure that sufficient, appropriately timed light enters the eyes shortly after waking.
-Together, these technologies address the same problem from two angles: signaling the body when the day has started and removing unnecessary light exposure at night.
-They act as complementary “alpha and omega” tools for aligning circadian rhythms and supporting natural sleep-wake cycles.
+Together with screen-free evening technology, these tools address the same problem from two angles: signaling the body when the day has started and removing unnecessary light exposure at night.
+They act as complementary "alpha and omega" tools for aligning circadian rhythms and supporting natural sleep-wake cycles.

 1